FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 The main purpose of this recipe is:

-> Providing practical examples on to map identifiers using two of BridgeDB's interfaces (R package and Webservices).
+> Providing practical examples on how to map identifiers using two of BridgeDB's interfaces (R package and Webservices).

 ___